Relintai/pandemonium_engine_docs/03_usage/05_animation/04_animation_tree.md

 #### Seek

 This node can be used to cause a seek command to happen to any sub-children of the animation graph.
 Use this node type to play an `Animation` from the start or a certain playback position inside the `AnimationNodeBlendTree`.

 After setting the time and changing the animation playback, the seek node automatically goes into sleep mode on the next process frame by setting its `seek_position` value to `-1.0`.

-gdscript GDScript

 ```
 # Play child animation from the start.